Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

-\textit{P11: ``Usually in the country where internet censorship is present, such as China or Russia or Saudi Arabia, it is by law.
+One researcher shares that \textit{``usually in the country where Internet censorship is present, such as China or Russia or Saudi Arabia, it is by law.
 So, if you're circumventing this or looking at the censorship, how it works, [...] it's illegal.
-So, you are technically breaking the law in that country."}

-Legitimate research can lie in a legal gray area.
+So, you are technically breaking the law in that country."} Legitimate research can lie in a legal gray area.
 The overall responsibility then lies on the researchers who must decide on how to get on with this situation, from where and whom to take advice, and how to publish the findings of their work without putting anyone in legal jeopardy.

 A researcher scanning \textit{``the full IP address space''} inadvertently (P15) targeted a \textit{``specific command and control service''} (P15) that was monitored by law enforcement.
 This led to questions which escalated to involving \textit{``some other parts of the university''} (P15).
 Since the researcher informed the institute in advance about the research, the whole process was less cumbersome and the incident was de-escalated with prompt and open communication.